skittles9823/QuickSwitch/README.md

 # QuickSwitch - Quickstep enabler for any supported launcher
-QuickSwitch is a magisk module which systemlessly enables Pie recents (Quickstep) in any supported launcher
+QuickSwitch is a Magisk module which systemlessly enables Pie recents (Quickstep) in any supported launcher

 ## Donations:
 - If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickSwitch app you can do so [here](https://paypal.me/Paphonb).